-Depending on the age of the puppies, I keep cooked puppy food laced with fresh baked chicken breasts in my small refrigerator in the grooming room.
-Right now I have five week olds and also two teenagers at 5 months old., also sharing the puppy area is Abbie with a two day old litter of five.
+Depending on the age of the puppies, I keep cooked puppy food laced with freshly baked chicken breasts in my small refrigerator in the grooming room.
+Right now I have five-week-olds and also two teenagers at 5 months old., also sharing the puppy area is Abbie with a two-day-old litter of five.
 She has her own area and her own doggie door that outs to a private area for her to relieve herself at will.

-The bowls are taken out from the drawer, flat pie shaped bowl for the five week olds, one flat quiche bowl for the two teenagers and a regular doggie bowl for Mom.
+The bowls are taken out from the drawer, flat pie shaped bowl for the five-week olds, one flat quiche bowl for the two teenagers, and a regular doggie bowl for Mom.
 All are heated in the microwave and dispensed.
-I then open a container of cooked chicken breasts and heat that to pour into the adult dogs food for added protein and great taste.
-It has small pieces of chicken which has been run through a grinder.
+I then open a container of cooked chicken breasts and heat that to pour into the adult dog’s food for added protein and great taste.
+It has small pieces of chicken that have been run through a grinder.
 I sometimes use turkey ground up and also beef occasionally.
 This concoction is taken to the other side where dogs are served their particular portion in their crates.
 Vitamins are put into their food also.

 And Some More Kennel Cleaning!

 Now I begin to clean the 40 x 40 playground.
 All toys are piled up, all pieces of furniture are cleaned up on the side of the house.
 The area is hosed.
 Bleach is put into the already full water buckets to ensure they stay sterile.
 Once the area is scooped, it is hosed and the bleach water is poured all over the playground.
 I then leave to let it sit.